 KR: I would broaden the scope of advertising and promotion so that readers could become much more aware of all books and not just those that are written by bestselling authors.

+LS: What advice do you have for aspiring authors?
 KR: 1) Make sure writing is your God-given purpose.
 2) Write something you feel a lot of passion for.
 3) Find your own voice and write straight from your heart.
 4) Write every single day, even if only a paragraph or a page.
 5) Before submitting your work to an agent or publishing company or before self-publishing it, always have your manuscript edited by a professional content editor, copyeditor, and proofreader.

+LS: What will your top priorities be moving forward in your career?
 KR: I will be focusing on creating content for my podcast and releasing weekly episodes.